evjrob/everettsprojects.com/_drafts/mnist-adversarial-examples/post/2018-01-30-mnist-adversarial-examples.md

 keras_model = load_model('models/Jan-13-2018.hdf5')
 {% endhighlight %}

+    /home/everett/.local/lib/python3.6/site-packages/h5py/__init__.py:36: FutureWarning: Conversion of the second argument of issubdtype from `float` to `np.floating` is deprecated.
+In future, it will be treated as `np.float64 == np.dtype(float).type`. from ._conv import register_converters as _register_converters
+    Using TensorFlow backend.
+    /usr/lib/python3.6/importlib/_bootstrap.py:219: RuntimeWarning: compiletime version 3.5 of module 'tensorflow.python.framework.fast_tensor_util' does not match runtime version 3.6 return f(*args, **kwds)

 {% highlight python %}
 '''
 Split the provided training data to create a new training